simphony/simphony-osp/CONTRIBUTING.md

 ### Reporting bugs

-When you find that something is not working, you can submit a bug report.
-This section provides guidelines on how to submit your report in a way that helps [maintainers](https://github.com/simphony/osp-core/blob/master/.github/CODEOWNERS) understand the problem and reproduce it.
+When you find something that is not working as it should, you can submit a bug report.
+This section provides guidelines on how to write your report in a way that helps [maintainers](https://github.com/simphony/osp-core/blob/master/.github/CODEOWNERS) understand the problem and reproduce it.
 Submitting a good bug report is a key to have issues solved quickly.

 #### Before submitting a bug report